 - 2.1 The Student Experience Strategy is the key strategy for the delivery of taught programmes of study at QMU and these assessment regulations and policy should be read in conjunction with that Strategy. - 2.2 Assessment is integral to the design of programmes of study leading to the award of academic credit and to the award of degrees and diplomas.
-Programme content is specified through regulations governing Programme Development, Modification, Monitoring and Review at https://www.qmu.ac.uk/about-the-university/quality/ - 2.3 Assessment is the process of forming a judgment about the quality and extent of learning in relation to the intended learning outcomes of a student's programme of study.
+Programme content is specified through regulations governing Programme Development, Modification, Monitoring and Review, available from the University's Regulations, Policies and Procedures web page. - 2.3 Assessment is the process of forming a judgment about the quality and extent of learning in relation to the intended learning outcomes of a student's programme of study.
 In view of the variety of programmes, it is recognised that there is a need for a variety of forms of assessment, which should reflect the aims of that programme of study and the mode of study.
 Whatever the type of assessment, it should be fair, valid, reliable, useful and transparent. - 2.4 In addition to its role in relation to the maintenance of academic standards, an equally important function of assessment is to develop effective student learning.
 In this context, it is essential that assessment is both integrated into the learning experience and that it motivates the learner.